-Blue Iris: Running in a VMWare virtual machine on the main PC, this video surveillance software receives the images from all the cameras installed in the house, processes and stores them, detecting, for example, movement in the images, which it communicates to HomeSeer, to perform certain actions related to comprehensive security, combining the data with that provided by the alarm and other sensors.
+Blue Iris: Running in a VMWare virtual machine of the main PC, this video surveillance software receives the images from all the cameras installed in the house, processes and stores them, detecting, for example, movement in the images, which communicates to HomeSeer, to perform certain actions related to comprehensive security, combining the data with that provided by the alarm and other sensors.

 This has been a small presentation of the "brain" of the house.
-Of course, in addition to these smart elements, there is an army of sensors and actuators providing information and executing orders.
+Of course, in addition to these smart items, there is an army of sensors and actuators providing information and executing orders.
 In another post I will talk about some of them.